 After completing at least one introductory clinic, players are invited to participate in our rec training program.
 The Boys Little & Big Spartans and Girls Little & Big Spartans operate in the fall, winter and spring months and are held outdoors at Washington Episcopal School or The Heights School.
 This rec training program is led by our very own travel team coaches and players who provide an unmatched level of instruction and support in a fun and less competitive format.

 Players as young as second grade are invited to try out for our more competitive Boys Travel Team Program or Girls Travel Team Program.
 These teams require a yearlong commitment and are meant for the serious youth lacrosse player.

 Many of our travel team players participate in our Boys Summer Camps or Girls Summer Camps.
 These camps have been extremely well received the past two years and we will be expanding our summer camp program moving forward.

-Finally, Next Level Lacrosse has a rich tradition of running the best middle and high school lacrosse leagues in the DMV area.
+Finally, Next Level Lacrosse has a rich tradition of running the best Boys and Girls high school lacrosse leagues in the DMV area.
 To play in these leagues, your son or daughter must be a member of a participating club or school team.